Customer Updates and Guidance (updated 05/22/2025)

 We are actively planning and refining our processes to limit these challenges as much as possible.
 Please know that we remain committed to supporting you through this transition.
 We appreciate your patience and understanding as we make the necessary adjustments to continue delivering the best service possible.

 On March 20, 2025, a new Executive Order titled "Eliminating Waste and Saving Taxpayer Dollars by Consolidating Procurement" was issued.
-The EO aims to consolidate federal procurement functions under the General Services Administration (GSA), but specific implications for Federal Shared Service Providers, like ARC, are unclear.
+ARC is actively working with representatives at Treasury to review the order and understand how it may affect ARC’s future procurement services.

 Under the President’s Executive Order 14222, Implementing the President's "Department of Government Efficiency" Cost Efficiency Initiative – Sec.
 3. Cutting Costs to Save Taxpayers Money, agency heads were instructed to implement a centralized technology system with the capability to: